bjsmiley/libsimc/README.md

 Simple C Library - inspired by SGLIB and STL

 # Goal
-To implement my own version of the C++ STL and any other algorithms or data structures.
+To implement my own version of the C++ STL (limited) and any other algorithms, data structures or functions.

 # Files
 ## <functions.h>
 ### map()
-will iterate through an int array and execute a user defined function on each element.
+Will iterate through an int array and execute a user defined function on each element.
+### reduce()
+Iterates through and reduces the array to a single integer using a user defined function.
+### filter()
+**_WILL BE IMPLEMENTED..._**

+(quicksort, hashtable, sorted array coming soon..)